 Before You Begin

 Please read our article: Checklist When Using the Shopify Direct Integration With Deliverr.
-Depending on your situation, one or more of these configurations may be easier and more effective for you.
+Depending on your situation, one of these configurations may be a better fit for you.

 What is Multiple Locations in Shopify?